cschladetsch/Strategos/Gameplay.md

 **Game Pieces:**
 1. **Stone (Immovable):**
    - Cannot be moved after placement.
+Stones can block the King’s movement and restrict the opponent’s ability to maneuver, adding a strategic layer to their placement.
    - Used to block paths or control territories.
    - Limited to 10 per player.